 The spirit of Chippendale lives on!
-We've teamed up with 2017 Art Fund Museum of the Year, The Hepworth Wakefield, to commission contemporary artist Giles Round to explore Chippendale's legacy and the relationships between art, design and the domestic sphere.
+In partnership with The Hepworth Wakefield, we've commission contemporary artist Giles Round to explore Chippendale's legacy and the relationships between art, design and the domestic sphere.
 Discover this work of art in the house on weekends from 2 March to 3 November.

 At Nostell, Round has taken inspiration from the beautifully marbled paper that Chippendale supplied to line the drawers of clothes presses and provide endpapers for Rowland Winn's historic books.
 Normally protected from light behind doors and book jackets, these delicate designs have retained their vibrant colours for nearly 300 years.